boprime/jibojing-academic/content/project/example/index.md

 ---
-title: Example Project
+title: Ongoing Project
-summary: An example of using the in-built project page.
+summary: A study on the correlation between volume standardized urination frequency and symptoms and bladder volume in patients with interstitial cystitis
 tags:
-  - Deep Learning
+  - Clinical Research
-date: '2016-04-27T00:00:00Z'
+date: '2023-06-05'

 # Optional external URL for project (replaces project detail page).
 external_link: ''